readmeio/rdme/documentation/synced/rdme.md

 >
 > This guidance is only applicable for projects that have been migrated to [ReadMe Refactored](https://docs.readme.com/main/docs/welcome-to-readme-refactored).
 The Refactored project architecture requires `rdme@10`, while the legacy project architecture requires `rdme@9`.
 >
-> If you are still on our legacy project architecture, please see [our documentation for `rdme@9`](https://docs.readme.com/docs/rdme-legacy).

-> 📘 Guides, Reference, Changelog, Custom Pages... you name it!
->
-> The following guidance on Markdown file setup is nearly identical for Guides (i.e. the `docs upload` command), Reference (i.e. the `reference upload` command), Changelog (i.e. the `changelog upload` command), and Custom Pages (i.e. the `custompages upload` command).
-There are a couple of small differences:
->
-> - Guides and Reference pages are tied to project versions/branches and therefore require a `--branch` parameter.
-Changelog and Custom Pages are the same across project branches and therefore do not have a `--branch` parameter.
-> - There are slight variations in the YAML frontmatter attributes for each respective section of your documentation.
-For example, Changelog has a `type` attribute which you can set to `added`.
-See [Specifying Other Attributes](#specifying-other-attributes) for more information.
-> - In addition to Markdown, Custom Pages also supports HTML files.
-If you pass an HTML file into the `custompages` commands, the page will have the `content.type` attribute set to `html` and it will conversely be set to `markdown` for Markdown files.
-You can override this in the YAML frontmatter.
+> For more information, check out our [migration guide](https://github.com/readmeio/rdme/blob/v10/documentation/migration-guide.md)

+With `rdme`, you can sync Markdown files to any of the following sections:

+- Guides (using the `docs upload` command)
+- API Reference (using the `reference upload` command)
+- Changelog (using the `changelog upload` command)
+- Custom Pages (using the `custompages upload` command)

-In order to sync Markdown files to your Guides, your Reference, your Changelog, or your Custom Pages, you'll need to add certain attributes to the top of each page via a [YAML frontmatter block](https://jekyllrb.com/docs/front-matter/).
-See below for an example (using the page you're currently reading!):
+These Markdown files require [YAML frontmatter](https://jekyllrb.com/docs/front-matter/) attributes at the top of each page.
+See below for an example in the Guides section (using the page you're currently reading!):

 ```markdown
 ---